 - Working on a clean table or workbench, remove the yellow plastic covers at the top side of the conductor plate.
 Underneath it, there are six solenoids held in place by three brackets.
 Remove the T30 Torx bolts and pull out the solenoids carefully.

 - The connector plate is held in place with plastic tabs.
 Pull it up until it breaks free, remove it from the valve body, and then install a new connector plate in the same way.

 - When reinstalling solenoids, make sure to place them in their original locations.
 Reinstall the brackets and place the plastic covers back on.

-- When raising the valve body assembly back into the gearbox, make sure that the gear selector lever fits into the sliding tab located on the side of the body.If you skip this step, your vehicle will not drive when placed in Reverse or Drive.
+- When raising the valve body assembly back into the gearbox, make sure that the gear selector lever fits into the sliding tab located on the side of the body.If skip this step, the vehicle will not drive when placed in Reverse or Drive.